Every Beat of My Heart (Rod Stewart album)

 Every Beat of My Heart is the fourteenth studio album by Rod Stewart released in 1986 by Warner Bros.
 Records.
 The tracks were recorded at One on One Studios, Can Am Recorders, Cherokee Studios, The Village Recorder, The Record Plant, and Artisan Sound Recorders.
-The album produced four singles: "Love Touch", "Another Heartache", "In My Life", and "Every Beat of My Heart."
+The album produced four singles: "Love Touch", "Another Heartache", "In My Life", and "Every Beat of My Heart".
 In the United States, the album was released under the eponymous title of Rod Stewart.

 Content

 Included on this album is the song "Love Touch", which gained popularity as the theme to the Robert Redford film Legal Eagles.
 "Love Touch" was written by Holly Knight, Mike Chapman, and Gene Black.
 The album also includes a cover of Lennon–McCartney's "In My Life", one of several times Rod covered them.
 It was released as a single which failed to chart.
 According to the liner notes, this album is dedicated to Rod's parents Bob and Elsie Stewart.
-"Every Beat Of My Heart" was the biggest hit of the album and reached number two in the UK Singles Chart in July 1986.
+"Every Beat of My Heart" was the biggest hit of the album and reached number two in the UK Singles Chart in July 1986.

+Critical reception

+A contemporary review for Rolling Stone by David Wilde called the album an improvement on predecessor Camouflage but criticized "Love Touch" as well as "In My Life" as a cover choice.
+By contrast, a retrospective review on Allmusic by Dave Thompson dubbed Stewart's version of "In My Life" one of the two best songs on the album alongside the title track, giving the overall album two stars.
+Another review of the album by Stephen Thomas Erlewine called it 'an utter lack of convincing popcraft' and 'the worst the singer recorded.'

-Cash Box said of the title track that it's "a rock ballad that shimmers with solid production values and the singer’s trademark grainy voice."
+Cash Box said of the title track that it's "a rock ballad that shimmers with solid production values and the singer's trademark grainy voice."
 Billboard called it a "emotional ballad about belonging, delivered with believability."